Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Discussion

-We took advantage of \ac{PLS} to relate the strain uncertainty patterns and the 3D \ac{RV} shape.
+We took advantage of \ac{PLS} to relate the strain \blueCNN{discrepancy maps} and the 3D \ac{RV} shape.
 We preferred this simple approach over non-linear ones, as local shape defects (e.g. folding) may be difficult to highlight on smooth shapes such as the \ac{RV} from 3D echocardiography \cite{Jia:ShapeMI:2018,Guigui:HandStats:2022}.
-Our analysis indicates that, beyond the anticipated volume and size variations when using a linear approach as \ac{PLS}, most shape differences and uncertainties align with anatomically challenging regions for the \ac{RV}.
+Our analysis indicates that, beyond the anticipated volume and size variations when using a linear approach as \ac{PLS}, most shape differences and \blueCNN{discrepancy maps} align with anatomically challenging regions for the \ac{RV}.
 In particular, in contrast to the \ac{LV}, the asymmetrical and crescent shape of the \ac{RV} introduces distinct challenges.
 This may question the blind reliance on direction-dependent strain against non-directional one such as area strain, as previously reported \cite{Smith:JACC:2014}.

 The manifold alignment method we used (\ac{MML}) suffers from two limitations: the metric to compare samples (here, the Euclidean distance between the data at all mesh points, considered as a column vector), and the reconstruction which is made a-posteriori.
-We preferred the simpler \ac{MML} approach to better focus on the uncertainty estimation, which constitutes the core of our methodological contribution.
-Nonetheless, our methodology to estimate uncertainties is actually adaptable to any type of manifold alignment method, including those based on convolutional networks to better consider the local data structure (on our data: graph convolutional networks \cite{Bronstein:SPM:2017}), and those with intrinsic reconstruction such as auto-encoders, which also require being adapted to shape data \cite{Ranjan:ECCV:2018}.
+We preferred the simpler \ac{MML} approach to better focus on \blueCNN{modelling definitional divergence,} which constitutes the core of our methodological contribution.
+Nonetheless, our methodology \blueCNN{is} actually adaptable to any type of manifold alignment method, including those based on convolutional networks to better consider the local data structure (\blueCNN{which can be seen as using better metrics to compare samples ; our data would require using} graph convolutional networks \cite{Bronstein:SPM:2017}), and those with intrinsic reconstruction such as auto-encoders, which also require being adapted to shape data \cite{Ranjan:ECCV:2018}. \blueCNN{Similarly, we preferred to keep the estimation of discrepancy maps from the latent samples simple (localized standard deviation across the reconstructed high-dimensional samples, meaning that each spatial location is considered independently).
+More advanced methods (e.g. reconstruction within a Bayesian framework) may provide finer estimation of discrepancy maps, in particular with better spatial consistency across the RV mesh, but at the price of higher computational cost and model complexity.}